 We have committed significant research and development resources to the development of copper and zinc status tests.
 Although there is a large potential market for such testing, there is no guarantee that we will successfully generate significant revenues from this or any other tests for any use.
-We plan to launch through Hartlab, our CLIA certified laboratory, a copper and zinc status test panel during 2009.
+We only recently launched through HartLab, our CLIA certified laboratory, a copper and zinc status test panel in November 2009.